tristanpenman/whisper-rknn/notes/streaming.md

 After committing a segment, old audio can be removed up to its confirmed time.
 Approximately 0.5 to one second of preceding audio should remain as acoustic context.
 Text generated for time already committed must be ignored even if a later inference pass revises it.

-Until timestamp alignment is implemented, the prototype may let its buffer grow to the 20-second limit, but it must not guess an audio trimming point from text length.
+Until timestamp alignment is implemented, the prototype may let its buffer grow to the configured chunk-length limit, but it must not guess an audio trimming point from text length.

 After trimming, a bounded tail of committed tokens should be supplied to the decoder as linguistic context.
-The present decoder input is fixed at `kMaxTokens = 12`, so useful prompt context may require another model export.
+The current decoder input length is selected with `--max-tokens` in C++ or `--max_tokens` in Python and defaults to 12 tokens.
+It must match the decoder model's exported input shape and be at least 4.
+The current batch inference API does not yet accept a committed-token prefix, so adding that context requires an interface change rather than only increasing the option value.

 ## Optimisation